Levak/warfacebot/README.md

  - `online_channel_type`: Default channel type to connect to (default: pve);
  - `online_use_protect`: Use an additional encryption layer (default: TRUE);
  - `online_use_tls`: Use TLS encryption(default: TRUE).

+#### Query-related variables

+ - `query_cache`: Enable query cache system (default: TRUE);
+ - `query_cache_location`: Filesystem location where to store query cache (default: ./QueryCache/);
+ - `query_disable_items`: Disable fetch of items (default: FALSE);
+ - `query_disable_shop_get_offers`: Disable fetch of shop offers, such as randomboxes (default: FALSE);
+ - `query_disable_quickplay_maplist`: Disable fetch of quickplay map list for PvP (default: FALSE);

+  **Note:** In order to improve the bot performances (at launch and on channel switch), it is recommanded to disable all the above options.
+In a casual usage of bots, there is no need to fetch items, quickplay map list nor shop offers.
+These are enabled by default in order to provide additional features, such as random boxes, quickplay pre-made matches and more.

 #### Warfacebot-related variables